 Support Branch: Responsible for the sourcing and delivery of equipment, material and workers, and the establishment / maintenance of facilities to support the response.

 Branches are normally established to assist with span of control.
-When Branches are established, the Branch Director reports directly to the Logistics Section Chief.
+When Branches are established, the Branch Director reports directly to the LSC.
+Communications Unit: Deals with all communications issues across the response.